oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

 2. Now we can start doing our first analysis.

-    Analysis: show me sales amount by age group
+    Analysis: show me the sales amount by age group

     Select chart mode by clicking on the top-right chart icon.
-Clear all hierarchies from X-Axis and drag **Age group** to X-Axis and **Total Sales** to Y-Axis.
+By default, X-Axis is populated with the first hierarchy.
+If it is not **Age group** then clear all hierarchies from X-Axis and drag **Age group** to X-Axis and **Total Sales** to Y-Axis.

     >**Note:** You need to expand the hierarchy tree to reveal the level.
     Only the level can be dragged to the analysis area.
 In our workshop, there